Kenneth and Sarah Ramsey: Background

 Their philanthropic interests include the Kenneth L. and Sarah K. Ramsey Center for Health and Natural Sciences building at Union College.
 They helped the college obtain the property, which was the former Knox County Hospital, and contributed the funds to help remodel it into a classroom building.

+Kidney transplantation

+On June 20, 2024, Kenneth, age 88, underwent a successful kidney transplantation at the Weill Cornell Transplant Center of NewYork-Presbyterian Hospital.
+The same day his grandson Nolan Ramsey saddled at Gulfstream Park "Clearly Copper' for a 4 1/2-length maiden-breaking victory.
+The second oldest kidney transplant record in the United States is 84.

 Horse breeding and racing

 Ken's original interest in horse racing began when an aunt took him to Churchill Downs when he was 6 years old.
 As an adult, he began buying race horses from the claiming race ranks, but his first claimer never raced.
 As Ramsey explained, "The first horse I ever owned was Red Redeemer and it was about 1968 or '69—I've been around a long time.
 I claimed the horse for $1,500 at a now-defunct half-mile bull ring called Miles Park in west Louisville... [the horse] was totally blind in one eye so we ended up claiming a horse that had one eye and no testicles."

 Ken held a trainer's license for a short period, and the Ramseys bred a few Thoroughbreds in the 1970s and 1980s.
 They became serious about horse breeding in 1994 when they purchased the former Almahurst Farm, which was the birthplace of 1918 Kentucky Derby winner Exterminator and the Standardbred racehorse Greyhound.
 They renamed the farm Ramsey Farm and As of 2015 stand the stallions Kitten's Joy, Catienus and Real Solution.

 The Ramsey Farm focuses on breeding horses to race, not simply to sell or show.
 They allow their horses to live in a natural environment outside most of the time, which helps the horses be tougher on the track.
 They stay outside even in cold weather and are allowed to run over rolling, hilly terrain.
 The Ramsey fields are about 70 acres each and horses are grouped into herds of about 30.
 Ken Ramsey takes particular pride in the farm's water, which is taken from springs and creeks that are on farm property, and used for both human and horse consumption.
 However, the horses are also given luxury treatment when needed—the farm also has an equine spa that has an underwater treadmill with whirlpool jets.
 It can be heated, and when horses exit the spa, there is also a vibrating platform beneath heat lamps for further treatment.
 It was originally built for the care of Kitten's Joy, but is also used by other horses who have a need for its benefits.